Super Bowl Sunday: When and what time to watch

 Prior to this season, Cincinnati had not won a playoff game since 1990.
 (Still years before Burrow was born in 1996.)

-This is Burrow’s second season in the NFL but his first full season in the pros.
+This is Burrow’s second season in the NFL, but its first full season in the pros.

-Burrow suffered a knee injury in his rookie year and missed the last six games of the season.
+Burrow suffered a knee injury in his rookie year and missed the last 6 games of the season.

-If the Bengals win, the number-one NFL Draft pick of 2020 and Heisman winner of 2019 would become one of the youngest in history to win a Super Bowl at 25, behind Ben Roethlisberger (23), Patrick Mahomes (24) and Tom Brady (24).
+If the Bengals win, the number 1 NFL Draft pick of 2020 and Heisman winner of 2019 would become one of the youngest in history to win a Super Bowl at 25, behind Ben Roethlisberger (23), Patrick Mahomes (24) and Tom Brady (24).

 Before he was a Bengal, Burrow was a Buckeye.
 Burrow redshirted his first year at The Ohio State University in 2015.
 He spent the next 2 years as a backup and transferred to Louisiana State University (LSU) in 2018 when he wasn’t named the starter.
 He helped LSU win a national championship title in 2020.